Basics of online marketing

 possible costs-per-click you might pay.

 - Conversion: A conversion takes place when someone who has clicked your ad goes on to take another action you’ve designated as important — like making a purchase, signing up for a newsletter, or calling you.

-Organise your account
+Organize your account

 How do you set your account up for success from the beginning?
 Start by breaking down your products or services into categories, and basing your account structure on those.
 A good option is to mirror the structure you already use on your website.

-There are two levels of organisation within a Google Ads account: campaigns (the higher level) and ad groups (the lower level).
+There are two levels of organization within a Google Ads account: campaigns (the higher level) and ad groups (the lower level).
 You can have multiple ad groups in each campaign.
 Think about campaigns as representing larger categories in your business, and ad groups as representing smaller, more specific sets of products or services.
 For instance, if you run a craft supply store, you might create these campaigns and ad groups: